"Knowing is not enough; we must apply. Wishing is not enough; we must do." - Johann Wolfgang Von Goethe

 As mentioned earlier, a CV is chronological in order which details the entire history of the applicant, starting from Education to Publications, Awards, Academic Trajectory, etc.

-A Resume, on the other hand, is prepared in a reverse chronological order and can be tailored in accordance with the industry or job you are targeting.
+A Resume, on the other hand, is prepared in a reverse chronological order, which means, the most recent information in terms of dates is written first, leading to the oldest one.
+Also, a resume should be tailored in accordance with the industry or job you are targeting.

 The layout of a resume is not written in stone and can vary.
 For a more in-depth understanding of resume layouts, check out our guide on Resume Layouts.